jenniferolenchak/HollanderGroup/artifacts/architecture.md

 # Error Processing

 The system will take an activate approach to error detection.
 Everytime a user enters data, it will automatically check for validity.
+If user input is invalid, data will be disregarded immediately.
+Additionally, error messages will be logged an outputed to file.

 # Fault Tolerance